 Academic Advising Programs and Services (AAPS) provides walk-in advising for students who are exploring or changing undergraduate majors at NC State.
 Cross-curricular advisors help students evaluate potential majors, navigate the on-campus transfer process (CODA), and plan appropriate coursework as students transition between majors.
 To minimize wait times, advising sessions may be limited to 20 minutes per student.
-Please call in at least 15 minutes prior to the end of walk-in.
+Please check in at least 15 minutes prior to the *2 hour period (See delivery format and service times available for each week day listed under *Location and Hours below).
 Students who are planning to remain in their college or major need to see their assigned academic advisor.

 Location and Hours – AAPS Walk-In Advising

 Starting August 16, 2021, there will be 2 methods of AAPS Walk-in Advising delivery, in person and virtual, **unless otherwise noted below the sevice hours:

 - In Person: Physically check in at the AAPS front desk on the 2nd floor of Holmes Hall.
 You will receive a link and instructions to complete an “AAPS Walk In Advising Check-In Survey”.
 After submitting your Check-In Survey, an advisor will come to lobby to greet you and escort you to the start of your advising session.